rabbah/nimbella-cli/README.md

 ### Routine Building

-The following suffices to build the current `nim` using the current version of our Adobe I/O dependency.
+The following suffices to build the current `nim` using the current version of our Adobe I/O and commander dependencies.

 ```
 ./build.sh